elpham6/sphinx_demo/README.rst

 7.1.
 Showing More Content on Homepage
 --------------------------------------

-For example, when you view your homepage, you will only see the index menu and not the content of your code.
+By default, when you view your homepage, you will only see the index menu and not the content of your code.
 To see the contents of your modules, open ``index.rst`` and manually add `.rst` file names to Contents:

 .. code-block:: rst